CCO Youth Orchestra

 Membership is open to all young orchestral musicians (all instruments) in Ithaca and the Finger Lakes Region, playing at an advanced level.
 Be sure to read through the audition requirements and general information before contacting us, to insure you are able to meet the requirements.
-The next anticipated audition date will be May 17, 2019, but please contact us or check this site for updates as the date gets closer.
+The next audition date is October 6, 2019 for oboe, trombone, and tenor saxophone only.

 - The CCO Youth Orchestra rehearses on Sunday evenings from 7-9pm at Ithaca High School.

 - All CCO Youth Orchestra members will participate in their school music programs, unless none is available.

 - The cost for participation is $400 per year, payable in installments.
 A limited number of scholarships will be available to students who demonstrate financial need.

 Current openings include: oboe, trombone, tenor saxophone

 Audition Guidelines can be downloaded by clicking here

 You are welcome to pay the $20 application fee by mailing a check, paying in person at the audition, or paying online.

 Checks should be made payable to the Cayuga Chamber Orchestra.
 Be sure to write “Youth Orchestra audition” and the student’s name on your check before mailing it to: